4 Reasons You Need Glycerin in Your Skincare Routine

-Dry skin may not look the best, but what’s worse is it doesn’t feel great either.
 If you’ve ever washed your face with a facial cleanser that’s a tad too harsh, you’ll be familiar with the tight, uncomfortable feeling of very dry skin.
-This happens to be another area where glycerin shines, with the AAD listing it as an ingredient that helps to soothe dry skin.
+Instead, we recommend using a gentle glycerin-infused face wash, like the CeraVe Hydrating Facial Cleanser.

 A loss of elasticity — when you stretch your skin and it no longer snaps back into place straight away — can be an unfortunate side effect of getting older.
-This is why many people advise against repeated facial movements — think: furrowing your brown or frowning — as the grooves and creases these expressions can cause may not bounce back as easily over time, and could become permanent fixtures on your face.
+This is why many people advise against repeated facial movements — think: furrowing your brow or frowning — as the grooves and creases these expressions can cause may not bounce back as easily over time, and could become permanent fixtures on your face.
 While loss of skin elasticity is a natural part of aging, there are ways to encourage elasticity in your skin.
 According to the National Center for Biotechnology Information (NCBI), glycerol plays a role in skin elasticity.

 Quick biology lesson: the epidermis is the top layer of skin, or the part you can see.
 The epidermis has an important job, as it helps to protect and maintain your skin.
 The barrier helps keep harmful contaminants out while also ensuring that moisture stays in.
 Due to its critical function, it’s never a positive when the epidermal barrier is damaged.
 When such a circumstance does occur, the NCBI reveals that glycerin/glycerol can contribute to epidermal barrier repair.